michael-rubel/nullify/README.md

 // }
 ```

-- **Note:** the class checks also nested [iterables](https://www.php.net/manual/en/function.is-iterable.php) and [ArrayAccess](https://www.php.net/manual/en/class.arrayaccess.php) objects.
+---

-If you use [Laravel Collections](https://laravel.com/docs/master/collections), you can make a macro:
+📚 If you use [Laravel Collections](https://laravel.com/docs/master/collections), you can make a macro:

 ```php
 Collection::macro('nullify', function () {